 At early stages, the damage of these dead rings in the grass appears as scattered patches that coalesce and pull out easily.
 The roots and crowns have been killed, so nothing holds the grass in the soil anymore.
 The fungus spreads outwards in an arc form by spores and mycelia.
 New grass can grow back in the region the fungus has abandoned, resulting in the characteristic ring shape.
-Cool wet weather promotes its growth in spring and fall, but the dry hot summer reveals its symptomatic arcs and rings more blatantly.
+Cool wet weather promotes the fungus’s growth in spring and fall, but the dry hot summer reveals its symptomatic arcs and circles of dead grass more blatantly.
 Unchecked over years, the rings of dead grass can grow to over a couple feet in diameter.

 There is no cure for dead circles in your lawn caused by necrotic ring spot.
 There is no product registered for use in Ontario or North America for that matter which will kill the fungus or stop it from infecting grass and causing these brown rings in your lawn.
 You CAN make your lawn resistant with good cultural practices.

-- Clean your lawn mower: Mycelia tend to attach themselves to the underside of dirty lawn mowers and are carried from lawn to lawn.
-We most often see necrotic ring spot on lawns that have a mowing service.
+- Clean your lawnmower: Mycelia tend to attach themselves to the underside of dirty lawnmowers and are carried from lawn to lawn.
+We most often see the brown circles of necrotic ring spots on lawns that have a mowing service.

-- Fertilize with Nitrogen: LawnSavers professional fertilizer contains a high amount of slow release nitrogen which helps the lawn grow through this disease quicker reducing the spread of dead circles in your lawn.
+- Fertilize with Nitrogen: LawnSavers professional fertilizer contains a high amount of slow-release nitrogen which helps the lawn grow through this disease quicker reducing the spread of dead circles in your lawn.

 - Syringing: (only recommended to help reduce an identified Necrotic ring spot problem) Water very lightly during the high heat of the day, essentially to activate the fungus and expose it to the sun, therefore decreasing its life expectancy.

 - Aerate: Aerating the lawn reduces compaction thereby reducing the amount of infection and amount of circles of dead grass.

-- Let it run it’s course!: any efforts to seed or dig it out will only be met with disappointment as new dead circles of grass appear as disturbing it helps the fungus spread and new seedlings become infected quickly.
+- Let it run its course!: any efforts to seed or dig it out will only be met with disappointment as new dead circles of grass appear as disturbing it helps the fungus spread and new seedlings become infected quickly.

 Strong roots and resistant strains of grass will both help shield your lawn from this attack of dead circles in your lawn.

 - Water deeply, once or twice a week.
 Grass will grow roots to where the water is.
 Creating a deep reservoir and allowing the surface to stay drier will encourage the roots to grow long.